ceraslabs/pattern-deployer/app/views/get_started/_get_started.html.md

 The first registered user becomes the admin user automatically.
 Admins can access all resources while normal users can only access the resources they own.
-Admin can premote other users to admin as well.
+Admins can premote other users to admins as well.
 The procedure is as follows:
 ![admin2](/assets/get_started/admin2.png)
 ![admin3](/assets/get_started/admin3.png)

-The role is originally of "user".
+The role is originally that of "user".
 Change it to "admin" and save.
 ![admin4](/assets/get_started/admin4.png)

 ## Further detail.